kstenerud/concise-encoding/cte-specification.md

 #### Multiline Comment

 A multiline comment begins at the sequence `/*` and is terminated by the sequence `*/`.
-Multiline comments support nesting, meaning that further `/*` sequences inside the comment will start subcomments that must also be terminated by their own `*/` sequence.
+Multiline comments support nesting, meaning that further `/*` sequences inside the comment will start subcomments that **MUST** also be terminated by their own `*/` sequence.
 No processing of the comment contents other than detecting comment begin and comment end is peformed.

 **Note**: Commenting out strings or markup contents containing the sequences `/*` or `*/` could potentially cause parse errors because the parser won't have any contextual information about the sequences, and will simply treat them as "comment begin" and "comment end".
 This edge case could be mitigated by pre-emptively escaping all occurrences of `/*` and `*/` that don't represent comment delimiters: